ibaricevic/HCI/assignments/idea-pitch/README.md

 # Honey Heaven 🐝
-**Family Farm Honey & Bee Products**
+**Honey Heaven - Family Farm Honey & Bee Products**

-## Project Overview
 **Honey Heaven** is a web application created to represent a small family beekeeping business that produces and sells natural honey and other bee products.
 The project aims to give the farm a modern online presence where customers can easily explore products, learn about the beekeeping process, and stay connected through blog stories and updates.
 The platform bridges the gap between traditional local farming and digital communication, allowing the family to share their work, promote sustainability, and reach both loyal and new customers more effectively.

 ---